natcap/invest.users-guide/source/coastal_protection.rst

 In order to run the Nearshore Wave and Erosion model, it is necessary to have nearshore bathymetry and topography information, as well as the location and characteristics of natural habitats at the site of interest.
 Also, it is imperative that information about offshore wave heights and associated periods is available.
 The purpose of the Profile Generator model is to help users glean this information from their site data and help them prepare to run the Wave and Erosion model.
 Additionally, the Profile Generator helps users estimate those data (nearshore elevations and slopes) if they do not have them but know the general characteristics of the site.

-First, the Profile Generator helps users obtain bathymetry information in three different ways.
+First, the Profile Generator helps users obtain bathymetry information by three different options.
 The model interface asks: “Do you have nearshore bathymetry GIS layer?”.
-If users answer *“Yes”*, the Profile Generator draws a transect perpendicular to the shoreline where the site is located, and reads the (cross-shore distance from shoreline: X, and elevation at that cross-shore location: Z) bathymetry and topographic information along that transect.
+If the best source of data is a seamless topo/bathy Digital Elevation Model (DEM) or a bathymetric DEM, users answer should answer *“Yes”*.
+This option requires the user to upload a Digital Elevation Model (DEM).
+If the uploaded DEM is a seamless DEM with both bathymetry and topography represented, the Profile Generator will capture both topographic as well as bathymetric information.
+Otherwise, if the DEM only captures bathymetric elevations and excludes land elevations above the water level, the cut profile will apply erroneous values of 100.0 (meters) for the missing terrestrial portions.
+If this is the case, the Profile Generator will filter these erroneous values and will apply the appropriate backshore characteristics provided in the Profile Characteristics Spreadsheet.
+The Profile Generator works by drawing a transect perpendicular to the shoreline where the site of interest is located, and reads the bathymetry and, if the DEM provided is seamless, topographic information along that transect.
 If the site is surrounded by land (sheltered), or is fronted by an island, the offshore portion of the profile might include the adjacent land feature.
 To avoid this situation, the model removes any portions of the profile offshore of the deepest point that is shallower than the average depth along the profile.
 Additionally, the model interface asks users to specify the length of the profile.
 This length should be such that a sufficiently deep point is met and that any adjacent land features are excluded.
-This option requires the user to upload a Digital Elevation Model (DEM).
-If the uploaded DEM is a seamless DEM with both bathymetry and topography represented, the Profile Generator will capture both topographic as well as bathymetric information.
-Otherwise, if the DEM only captures bathymetric elevations and excludes land elevations above the water level, the cut profile will apply erroneous values of 100.0 (meters) for the missing terrestrial portions.
-If this is the case, the Profile Generator will filter these erroneous values and will apply the appropriate backshore characteristics provided in the Profile Characteristics Spreadsheet.
 Another option is to answer *“No, but I will upload a cross-shore profile”*, and then to upload a profile obtained from another source for further processing.
-At the very least, two (X,Z) coordinate points in the uploaded file (which defines a linear profile) is required.
+At the very least, two (X-cross-shore distance from shoreline,Z-elevation relative to Mean Lower Low Water (MLLW)) coordinate points in the uploaded file (which would define a linear profile) is required.
 Lastly,  if users do not have bathymetric information at the site of interest, they can choose the third option *“No, please create a theoretical profile for me”*, and the model will generate, **for sandy systems only**, a theoretical bathymetric profile, based on the average sand size at the site.
 The depth profile follows the equation (Dean and Dalrymple, 2002, Chap.
 7):

 .. math:: Z=-AX^{2/3}
   :label: EqProf